ButinVladimir/project-idle-takeover/ROADMAP.md

 ### Charisma

-Charisma affects sidejobs to generate more connections.
+Charisma affects sidejobs to generate more rewards.

 ## Skills